glutzm/zabbix-ldap-integration/README.md

 ## Problem

-> Zabbix does integrates already with LDAP/AD, but only authentication.
-In order to use it you have to manually add the user to the Zabbix DB in the frontend.
+> Zabbix does already integrate with LDAP/AD, but only authentication.
+In order to use it you have to manually add the user to Zabbix frontend.

 ## Proposition